Hoekz/JS-TDD-201/Dates/module-dates.md

 We also have set up a called to `uninstall` to restore normal behavior and also call `clearReminders` to avoid tests polluting one another.

+### mock date

+We can then create a test in [our test file](/Dates/jasmine.test.js#L13-29) that illustrates how to mock a date.
+We can make a call to `jasmine.clock().mockDate` with a constructed `Date` to set the exact time and verify that when the date and day of week match, we get back the created reminder.